needle-mirror/com.unity.netcode/Documentation~/getting-started.md

 ![Create a Cube Prefab](images/cube-prefab.png)<br/>_Create a Cube Prefab_

-In NetCode you identify the player with its PlayerId.
 To identify the Cube Prefab, create a simple component with the following code:

 ```c#
 using Unity.Entities;